TLP:CLEAR

 }

-eBPF / Falco — Xmrig Process Detection
+eBPF / Falco — Xmrig process detection

-- rule: Xmrig Process Running
+- rule: Xmrig Process Running (GitLab CDN campaign)

-condition: proc.name in (xmrig, xmrigMiner, .real_mnd) or \
+condition: proc.name = "xmrig" or \

-proc.cmdline contains "xmrig" or \
+proc.cmdline contains "fr-zephyr.miningocean.org" or \

-proc.cmdline contains "-c /tmp/xc"
+proc.cmdline contains "-p vipminer"

 output: "Xmrig miner detected (pid=%proc.pid name=%proc.name cmdline=%proc.cmdline)"